noahweingand/CourseQuest/README.md

 # CourseQuest

-CourseQuest is an Android application that aggregates online courses based on a user's search.
+CourseQuest is an Android mobile application that aggregates online courses based on a user's search.

 ## Installation